What is Google Pigeon Update?

 Ongoing Impact

 Pigeon’s principles are permanently integrated into Google’s local algorithm.
 Every subsequent local update (including Possum and Vicinity) builds on Pigeon’s foundation.
-For businesses using theStacc to publish 30 blog articles per month, the organic authority built through content directly improves local rankings — a dynamic Pigeon established.
+For businesses using theStacc to publish 30 blog articles per month, the organic authority built through content directly improves local rankings.
+A dynamic Pigeon established.

 Google Pigeon Update Examples